Outbound Exchange: Step-by-Step Process

 - Follow application procedures for your host institution.
 The deadline will differ per institution, but will usually ask for your passport copy, OSU transcript, bank statements, etc.

 - Receive your acceptance packet from your host institution.

 - Make sure you receive the supplemental international medical insurance, which is mandatory for all students going abroad from OSU.
-Your insurance fee will be applied to your OSU account, and the amount will range from $150 to $200, depending on the length you will be abroad.
+Your insurance fee will be applied to your OSU account, and the amount will range from $150 to $250, depending on the length you will be abroad.
 You will be covered only for the dates of the schools term of your selected host institution.
 (You still must be enrolled in a primary medical insurance, in either your family plan or through OSU’s student insurance plan, to receive service for the supplemental health insurance.
-More information about insurance please visit OIA's Insurance Information Page)
+For more information about insurance please visit OIA's Insurance Information Page)

-- Complete the International Student Exchange (ISE) pre survey.
+- Complete the Student Exchange pre survey.

 - Prepare for departure.

 - Obtain your student visa.
 (Make sure you research and understand what you need to provide for the visa application and how long the process takes in advance to avoid issues.
-Some countries may require you to travel to the host countries embassies/consulate for interviews or conducting a biometric screening.
-International students may be required to have a valid U.S. visa when you apply for your destination country visa.)
+Some countries may require you to travel to the host countries embassies/consulate for interviews or conducting a biometric screening etc. International students may be required to have a valid U.S. visa when you apply for your destination country visa.)

 - Buy your airline ticket.

 - Select your in-country housing.
-(Work with your host institution to arrange accomodation while abroad.)
+Work with your host institution to arrange accomodation while abroad.